leastbad/optimism-demo/README.md

 You can play with an instance of this project [on Heroku](https://optimism-demo.herokuapp.com/).

-Here is every step required to recreate this project from scratch:
+Here is every step required to recreate this project from scratch.
+First, run these ten commands like a good robot:

 1. `rails new optimism-demo -T -d postgresql`
 2. `bundle add optimism`